TechyStarr/Student-Management-API/README.md

-Change directory to the cloned folder
+Change the directory to the cloned folder

 ```console
 cd student-mgt
 ```

-Install necessary dependency to run the project
+Install the necessary dependency to run the project

 ```console
 pip install -r requirements.txt
 ```
-Create database from migration files
+Create a database from migration files

 ```console
 flask db migrate -m "your description"